Gravel bikes exploded into the cycling scene in recent years.

-Meanwhile, bikes such as the Cannondale Topstone, S-Works Diverge, and Bombtrack Hook EXT-C sit closer to the right with their various mountain bike-like features such as rear seat stay suspension, steerer tube suspension, and a bike frame that can take up to 2.1″ mountain bike tires.
+Meanwhile, bikes such as the Cannondale Topstone, S-Works Diverge, and Bombtrack Hook EXT-C sit closer to the right with their various mountain bike-like features such as rear-seat stay suspension, steerer tube suspension, and a bike frame that can take up to 2.1″ mountain bike tires.

 Which you buy depends on the type of terrain you plan on tackling.

-Tarmac and smooth gravel suits gravel bikes that are the road bike end of the spectrum, while single track and uneven terrain are better suited for gravel bikes on the mountain bike end of the spectrum.
+Tarmac and smooth gravel suit gravel bikes that are the road bike end of the spectrum, while single track and uneven terrain are better suited for gravel bikes on the mountain bike end of the spectrum.